flutterturkey/festival_flutterturkiye_org/README.md

 ```

 ## Pull Request Template
-The template to the pull request will be updated with some points but until then please:
+The template to the pull request will be updated with some points, but until then please:

 - Create the pull request with a screenshot of what you developed
 - Put the assignee until CODEOWNERS is there